 This was a bonus for me, right place, nearly right time as my camera was but mere meters away from the action that started to unfold.
 I was just coming back indoors when this “commotion” caught my eye.
 Lo and behold, in the corner of the dog box, this fly had made its way into a spider’s web.
 A Feather Legged Spider had set up office in this little spot and as usually just gathering dust, until this fortunate moment.
 When I first saw this, the spider was still trailing its way down to the ever wriggling fly.
 By the time I had gotten back to the scene of the crime, the fly was already in the process of getting wrapped up.
-Below is a series of snaps that I got of this bad boy in action as he wastes no time wrapping his meal up for take-away.
-I wonder if it had a family to feed as that looks quite a bit bigger than him… or is it her?
-Hmm… curious.

 The wind had picked up and drizzle had started to fall so I think both me and the spider had to act quickly...